What is a Help Mark? Intended Users, Purpose, and Necessary Assistance

 ・Community centers

-・Toei Subway and buses (Tokyo only)
+・Toei subway and buses (Tokyo only)

 Reference: Help Mark Distribution Status|Tokyo Metropolitan Government Bureau of Social Welfare and Public Health